Playing at the skill level that fits you best not only gives you a better experience, but it makes for a better game overall.

 When I hit the ball over the net, I am trying to keep it in bounds, not necessarily trying to place it strategically.

-I understand how to score points, keep score, and when to announce the score.
+I may or may not understand how to score points, keep score, and when to announce the score.

-I know what blocking is, but don’t see a lot of it at my level of play.
+I may or may not know what blocking is, but don’t see a lot of it at my level of play.

 I know when to call for the ball to avoid collisions.